noobrs/fastapi-on-ecs/README.md

 # How to use this Repo
 ## Warning
 - Always make sure to destroy your API Service.
 Forgetting to do so could incur a large AWS fee
 - Never commit your AWS Account ID to git.
-Save it in an `.env` file and ensure `.env` is added to your `.gitiginore`
+Save it in an `.env` file and ensure `.env` is added to your `.gitignore`

 ## Setup, Deploy, and Destroy